d12frosted/elpa-mirror/gnu/denote-readme.txt

 7.3 Insert links, but only those missing from current buffer ────────────────────────────────────────────────────────────

-  As a variation on the `denote-link-add-links' command, one may wish to only include ’missing links’, i.e. links that are not yet present in the current file.
+  As a variation on the `denote-add-links' command, one may wish to only include ’missing links’, i.e. links that are not yet present in the current file.

-  This can be achieved with `denote-link-add-missing-links'.
-The command is similar to `denote-link-add-links', but will only include links to notes that are not yet linked to ([Insert links matching a regexp]).
+  This can be achieved with `denote-add-missing-links'.
+The command is similar to `denote-add-links', but will only include links to notes that are not yet linked to ([Insert links matching a regexp]).

 [Insert links matching a regexp] See section 7.2